-A request by Tia Brown (owner) to allow 5 McBaine Avenue to be used as a short-term rental for a maximum of 6 transient guest and up to 120-nights annually pursuant to Sec.
-29-3.3(vv) and Sec.
-29-6.4(m)(2) of the Unified Development Code.
-The 0.21-acre, R-1 (One-family Dwelling) zoned, subject site is located approximately 200 feet north of the intersection of West Broadway and McBaine Avenue.
+A request by Ms. Tia Brown (owner) to allow five 5 McBaine Avenue to be used as a shortterm rental for a maximum of six transient guests, and up to 120 nights annually pursuant to Section 29-3.3 (vv) and Section 29-6.4(m)(2) of the Unified Development Code.
+The 0.21-acre, R-1 (One-family Dwelling) zoned subject site is located approximately 200 feet north of the intersection of West Broadway and McBaine Avenue.